Mobius1/MetroCQL/README.md

 - [ ] Create replacement redzone texture asset (not possible yet)
 - [ ] Add alpha vehicles

-### Known Bugs
+### Known Issues / Bugs
+* The combat area asset on the minimap had to be removed as it can't be changed to reflect the new combat area yet
 * Duplicate flag icons sometimes appear above the minimap
-* Sometimes the capture label the appears at the center of the screen whilst a player is capturing doesn't move to the center of the screen
+* The capture label that usually appears at the center of the screen whilst a player is capturing a point sometimes doesn't move to the center of the screen

+Thanks to [J4nssent](https://github.com/J4nssent) for [MapZoneHelper](https://github.com/J4nssent/VU-Mods/tree/master/MapZoneHelper) and [SpawnPointHelper](https://github.com/J4nssent/VU-Mods/tree/master/SpawnPointHelper) that made editing the redzone / spawn points easier.